jensen/knex-notes/README.md

 The [knex documentation](http://knexjs.org/) is the most useful resource, as it should continue to be updated as the library continues to grow.

-## Why not just user string queries?
+## Why not just use string queries?

 * Implementation lock in.
 * No migrations.